GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-controller/chat-channel-controller-properties.md

 #### Parameters

-  - text: Text of the message.
+  - `text`: Text of the message.
-  - pinning: Pins the new message. `nil` if should not be pinned.
+  - `pinning`: Pins the new message. `nil` if should not be pinned.
-  - isSilent: A flag indicating whether the message is a silent message.
+  - `isSilent`: A flag indicating whether the message is a silent message.
 Silent messages are special messages that don't increase the unread messages count nor mark a channel as unread.
-  - attachments: An array of the attachments for the message. `Note`: can be built-in types, custom attachment types conforming to `AttachmentEnvelope` protocol and `ChatMessageAttachmentSeed`s.
+  - `attachments`: An array of the attachments for the message. `Note`: can be built-in types, custom attachment types conforming to `AttachmentEnvelope` protocol and `ChatMessageAttachmentSeed`s.
-  - quotedMessageId: An id of the message new message quotes. (inline reply)
+  - `quotedMessageId`: An id of the message new message quotes. (inline reply)
-  - extraData: Additional extra data of the message object.
+  - `extraData`: Additional extra data of the message object.
-  - completion: Called when saving the message to the local DB finishes.
+  - `completion`: Called when saving the message to the local DB finishes.

 ### `addMembers(userIds:completion:)`